HeshanKarunaratne/SpringSecurity/README.md

 Granted Authorities are more Granular than Roles (check below snippet to get an idea on authorities and how it has restricted access to different apis and users)

+** When adding both roles and authorities to a user authorities only picks up, therefore need to add the role name to authority list with "ROLE_" prefix **

 ~~~java
 @Override
 protected void configure(AuthenticationManagerBuilder auth) throws Exception {